TurboWarp/extensions/docs/CubesterYT/KeySimulation.md

 click (left v) mouse button at x: (0) y: (0) :: #BF0000
 ```

 Clicks the selected button at the designated location.
-Location is based off Scratch X/Y System.
+Click time is 1/10 of a second.
+Location is based off the Scratch X/Y System.

 ---